 Setting Up the mPOP on AirPOS for Android.

 The Star mPOP is an all in one POS device designed to work with mPOS software such as AirPOS.
-The unit contains a thermal printer and built-in cash drawer that allows a tablet or desktop POS to connect to it in order to print receipts and store cash.
-The mPOP also supports an optional barcode scanner.
+The unit consists of a thermal printer and built-in cash drawer that allows a tablet or desktop POS to connect to it in order to print receipts and store cash.
+The mPOP also supports an optional barcode scanner and customer line display.

 Firstly plug in the mPOP to the mains and if you are planning to use the scanner, connect it using the USB ports on the bottom of the unit before opening the AirPOS application.